cjdbarlow/Part-One/distribution.md

         * Renal elimination
           Urinary alkalinisation is used to accelerate elimination of acidic drugs, as they become ionised and trapped in urine.
     * Are typically renally excreted without undergoing metabolism

 * **Protein binding**
-  * Almost all drugs have some degree of binding to plasma proteins:
+Proteins and drugs may be bound together by weak bonds: ionic, van der Waal's forces, and hydrogen.
-    * Acid and neutral drugs bind to **albumin**
+  * May bind to proteins in:
+    * Plasma
+      * **Albumin**
+      Binds acid and neutral drugs.
         * High capacity
-      * Two major binding sites
+        * Two major binding sites (six total)
           * Site I \(warfarin\)
           * Site II \(diazepam\)
-    * Alkaline drugs bind to α1-acid glycoprotein
+      * **α1-acid glycoprotein**
+      Binds basic drugs.
+        * Single binding site
         * Low capacity
         Typically results in lower total binding (compared to albumin) of alkaline drugs, despite its increased affinity.
+      * Lipoprotein
+      For lipid soluble drugs.
+    * Tissue
+    * Receptor
+  * Protein binding is important as:
-  * However, only unbound drugs are able to:
+    * Only unbound drugs are able to:
       * Cross cell membranes
       * Interact with receptors
       * Undergo metabolism
       Reduced protein binding increases clearance of drugs with low **extraction ratios**.
       * Be filtered by the kidney
+    * Highly tissue bound drugs:
+      * Have a long duration of action
+      * Have a volume of distribution, prolonging their elimination
+      * May build up in tissues, leading to adverse effects
+      e.g. Corneal deposition, lung fibrosis.
   * Protein binding is affected by:
     * Affinity of drug for protein
       * Ionised drugs do not bind to protein
+      pH.
       * Competition between drugs for binding sites
     * Amount of protein
       * Disease